-How to clean showerheads and faucet aerators
+How to use citric acid to clean showerheads and faucet aerators

 I don’t think I’m exaggerating when I say that low water pressure can be counted as one of the horsemen of the apocalypse.
 Having just a single thread of water to clean yourself (or that pan with burnt lasagna ends stuck on the sides) cannot be defined as anything but a nightmare.

-Low water pressure depends on a lot of factors—some of which are out of your control—but one you can definitely do something about is clogged showerheads or faucet aerators (the same thing, but in your kitchen sink).
+Low water pressure depends on a lot of factors—some of which are out of your control—but one you can definitely do something about is clogged showerheads and faucet aerators (the same thing, but in your kitchen sink).

 Once your showerhead is securely submerged, leave it soaking for 15 minutes before rinsing with cold water.
 If there’s any residue still sticking to the piece at this point, you should be able to easily scrub it away using a small brush.